Toilet training a puppy in 7 days… it sounds wonderful: No sorcery, just a few tips, tricks and the slightest bit of patience.

 Cue word – wait – success – reward!

-After you’ve brilliantly fed, entertained and toilet trained your puppy, a nap sounds about right.
+After you’ve brilliantly fed, entertained and taken your puppy to the toilet, a nap sounds about right.
 Not for you silly goose, for your puppy, of course.

 Place their crate or bed next to you, and let them doze off.